Tensions Rise Over Masks as Virus Grips Smaller US Cities

 “I still see people out here that will tell me that they don’t believe it’s any worse than a common cold,” he said.

-The City Council in Palmer, Alaska, rejected a mask mandate Friday for the community of 7,300 residents about 45 miles (72 kilometers) north of Anchorage.
+The City Council in Palmer, Alaska, rejected a mask mandate Friday for the community of 7,300 residents about 45 miles north of Anchorage.

 Opponents questioned the effectiveness of masks, wondered why a mandate more common in larger communities was even being considered, and threatened to take their business online or to the neighboring city of Wasilla, which doesn’t have a mask order.